99rgosse/branch_protection/README.md

 ### New repositories
 If you enter a new *repo_name*.ini with a repository not existing actually in the server, the service may fail.
 If you enter a new *Team* in the ini that is not existing actually in the server, the service may fail.

+# Final notice:

+I decline any misuse or accidental deletion following the use of this tool.
+This is a raw script to ensure branches protection on gitea, not every topics are covered, thanks for your understanding :)